Egon370/kep-hack/README.md

 - Sickle Swipe is a Bug-type Slash given to Scyther, and its evolutions by extension.
 - Vileplume can now use Moody Powder to apply the infamously terrible Focus Energy to the opponent.
 This can really come in clutch against a Tauros or Luxwan.
 - Draco Slam is an inaccurate yet strong Dragon move for Alolan Exeggutor.
+- The Koffing family gets Sleeping Gas, a sleep inflicting move nearly as good as Spore.
+This gives Koga another "sleep technique".

 Move Changes
 ====